Otia Dadiani: Wars in Imereti

-In December 1732, Otia made a common cause with the Abashidze family and duke of Racha in an attempt to bring down Alexander in favor of the king's brother Mamuka.
+In December 1732, Otia made a common cause with the Abashidze family and Duke of Racha in an attempt to bring down Alexander in favor of the king's brother Mamuka of Imereti.
 They blockaded the Imeretian capital Kutaisi, but did not dare to attack the citadel for fear of Ottoman reaction and withdrew.
 Their renewed offensive was dashed by the royal army at the battle of Chikhori at which Otia was wounded and made prisoner, and his brother Katsia was killed.
 Alexander tried reconciliation and, while helping the captive adversary to recover his health, offered him the governorship of Lechkhumi.
 However, the Ottomans, fearful of an emerging alliance, compelled Alexander to restore Otia to Mingrelia.

 The conflict between the two rulers resumed as Prince Zurab Abashidze embroiled the duke of Racha and Otia Dadiani in another conspiracy.
-Forewarned, Alexander hired Lesgian tribesmen and ravaged his enemies's lands.
+Forewarned, Alexander hired Lezgian tribesmen and ravaged his enemies's lands.
 Dadiani and Abashidze retaliated in 1740 and with the help of the Abkhaz mercenaries burned down the royal palace at Vartsikhe.
 Otia subsequently made peace with Alexander and maintained good relations with the king's successor, Solomon I of Imereti, who married Otia's daughter Mariam.
-In 1757, the seasoned prince Otia sent his son Katsia with an Mingrelian army to the aid of Solomon I, who won a decisive victory over invading Ottoman troops and their local allies at the battle of Khresili.
+In 1757, the seasoned prince Otia sent his son Katsia with a Mingrelian army to the aid of Solomon I, who won a decisive victory over the invading Ottoman troops and their local allies at the battle of Khresili.

 Family

-Otia Dadiani was married to Gulkan, daughter of Shoshita III, Duke of Racha.
+Otia Dadiani was married to Princess Gulkan Chkheidze, daughter of Shoshita III, Duke of Racha (1696–1732).
 His children were: